Klein v. Commissioner, 61 T.C. 332 (1973)

 Holding

-1. Yes, because the court found that the 1960 agreement transferred all substantial rights to the patent within the specified geographic area, thus qualifying the royalties for capital gains treatment under section 1235.
+Yes, because the 1960 agreement was a grant of all substantial rights to sublicense, make, use, and sell the patent in a limited geographical area, and the proceeds of such a grant qualify for capital gains treatment under section 1235.

 Court’s Reasoning